Bondsville, Massachusetts: History

 Born in 1800 in Brimfield, Massachusetts, Emelius Bond arrived in what would become Bondsville in 1830 and started a mill that utilized the water power of the Swift River.
 The Bond Village Manufacturing Company was later granted the legal rights to the waters of the Swift River in 1846.
 Later, the company would be purchased and become known as the Boston Duck Company which produced fabrics and specialized in fabric for raincoats.
 The Boston Duck Company closed its doors in 1941 where the building and many of its mill houses were auctioned off.
-In October of 1968, the entire complex which stood over much of Main Street, was destroyed in a multi-day massive fire.
+In October 1968, the entire complex which stood over much of Main Street, was destroyed in a multi-day massive fire.

 Overlooking Main Street is the former St. Bartholomew Roman Catholic church which was closed by Bishop Timothy A. McDonnell on Christmas Eve of 2009.
 The church had been constructed between 1878 and 1879, with the first Mass being said in the completed church proper on Christmas Day of 1879.
 The church's first permanent pastor was Rev. Bartholomew L. McKeany who served from 1879 until his death in 1910.
-It is believed that he named the church after himself.

 Two railroads served the village.
 The Boston and Maine Railroad had a station on Maple Street behind the former Bleach and Dye Works building.
 This station was located just south of the Swift River before a large train overpass.
 The station has been tended to by stationmaster George Girouard, who was later awarded a golden ticket on the railroad for his years of service.
 The second railroad was the Boston and Albany Railroad which had both a passenger and freight station which actually stood in the town of Belchertown, Massachusetts between Keyes Street and the Swift River.
 This line would be discontinued at the creation of the Quabbin Reservoir as the next stop was in Enfield, Massachusetts which is now under the waters of the reservoir.

 Geography

 Bondsville is located at 42°13′N 72°21′W (42.2089, -72.3439).

-According to the United States Census Bureau, the CDP has a total area of 9.6 km^{2} (3.7 mi²), of which 9.5 km^{2} (3.7 mi²) is land and 0.1 km^{2} (0.1 mi²) (1.35%) is water.
+According to the United States Census Bureau, the CDP has a total area of 9.6 km^{2} (3.7 mi2), of which 9.5 km^{2} (3.7 mi2) is land and 0.1 km^{2} (0.1 mi2) (1.35%) is water.
 The ZIP Code for Bondsville is 01009.